i4ki/malelficus/README.md

 Are you sure that your unix-servers are malware-free?

-How do you know that has no backdoor if you are not running any antivirus on the servers?
+How do you know that has no modified binary if you are not running any antivirus on the servers?
+You check the md5sum of every binary of the disk periodically ?

 You know that the majority of AV available for linux seek for Windows viruses?
 Not unix viruses?